qrkourier/shufflepad-sound-machine/README.md

 I wanted to create a spooky ambiance for the front stoop of the house where tricksters and ghouls were expected to appear on Halloween night.
 I wrote a script to shuffle a directory full of halloween sound effects (e.g., chains rattling, ghosts laughing, etc...) and concatenate them together with an unpredictable delay between each effect to increase the chances of startling my victims.

 ### Download a copy of the sound effect loop
-If you just want the 90 minute stream of sounds with random silence that I used with my Spooky Sound Machine you can download [the .mp3 file](https://dl.dropboxusercontent.com/u/284525/SpookySoundMachine.mp3) and play it back on your mobile or whatever.
+If you just want the 90 minute stream of sounds with random silence that I used with my Spooky Sound Machine you can download [the .mp3 file](https://dl.dropboxusercontent.com/u/284525/SpookySoundMachine.mp3).

 ### Make Your Own Spooky Sound Machine
 #### Materials
-* one or more amplified speaker(s) that can accept a signal from a regular 1/8" headphone jack
+* one or more amplified speaker(s) that can accept a signal from a 1/8" headphone jack
-* one Raspberry Pi v1
+* one Raspberry Pi (any model with a headphone jack should work)
 * one SD card at least 8GB in size
 * one copy of [the SpookySoundMachine disk image for Raspberry Pi](https://dl.dropboxusercontent.com/u/284525/raspi-miniban-spookysoundmachine.img.gz)